conoro/hugo.conoroneill.com/content/post/the-chiltern-challenge-50k-conors-first-ultra-marathon.md

 The trip to Center Parcs was hassle-free but I was more tense than I've ever been before a run.
 I decided to read Cory Reese's book that night, [Nowhere Near First: Ultramarathon Adventures From The Back Of The Pack](https://www.amazon.com/Nowhere-Near-First-Ultramarathon-Adventures-ebook/dp/B01KW37P5M/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=&sr=) as recommended by Sarah Lavender Smith in her book, [The Trail Runner's Companion](https://www.amazon.com/Trail-Runners-Companion-Step-Step-ebook/dp/B071WDHGCW/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1500834677&sr=1-1&keywords=the+trail+runners+companion) (review coming shortly).
 I am so glad I did.
 After the initial shock of what he had to deal with as a kid, this is a truly uplifting, funny and, dare I say it again, inspirational, book.
 I went to bed feeling a lot better about the run and actually slept ok.

-The usual insanity of a Google Maps back-road route got me to Prices Risborough school with tons of time to spare.
+The usual insanity of a Google Maps back-road route got me to Princes Risborough school with tons of time to spare.
 There were a lot more people than I was expecting.
 We were the non-elite 9am group.
 The walkers started at 8am and the elites would hunt us down like prey starting at 10am.
 Weather predictions still varied wildly but so far it was dull and drizzly so I was a very happy camper.

 The RD gave a great pep talk and really settled my nerves.
 His show-of-hands proved that there were a lot of first-timers with me, which also helped.